 - Carefully explain your methods in a detailed report.

-- Include paper products and materials in your science fair display.
+- Include sketches, models and materials in your science fair display.

 - Show interesting photos taken throughout the course of the project.